 - 1. One unit for each contact hour. - 2.
 One unit for each different preparation more than three per semester, unless the extra preparation results from a compensated overload assignment.
-(Faculty members shall be compensated for extra preparation units during the semester in which said unit(s) are incurred.) - 3.
-Units may be assigned by the bargaining unit member's division Dean for special projects or responsibilities. - 4.
-In recognition of the fact that the Health & Public Safety Division does not have full-time cooperative education coordinators, three (3) units shall be assigned for each academic semester to each faculty member who performs such clinical or cooperative education coordination responsibilities.
+(Faculty members shall be compensated for extra preparation units during the semester in which said unit(s) are incurred.)

+- 3. Units may be assigned by the bargaining unit member's division Dean for special projects or responsibilities. - 4.
+In recognition of the fact that some academic programs include experiential education components, such as practicum and clinicals, that are not handled by cooperative/clinical education coordinators, units shall be assigned for each academic semester to each faculty member who performs such practicum, clinical, or other experiential education coordination responsibilities.

-In addition to the three (3) units, clinical and cooperative education workload units shall be awarded as follows:
+Practicum, clinical, and other experiential education coordination workload units shall be awarded as follows: